amaarora/amaarora.github.io/_posts/2020-10-19-metric_learning.md

 Here,
 L<sub>S</sub> refers to as Softmax Loss ; L<sub>C</sub> refers to as Center Loss

-This keeps the training more stable and also the learned features are more discriminative as compared to Center Loss.
+This keeps the training more stable and also the learned features are more discriminative as compared to Softmax Loss.
 From the paper:

 ![](/images/center_loss_ftrs.png "fig-3 MNIST test features w Center Loss")